lukaspour/circleci-ecs/README.md

 # circleci-ecs
-how to deploy circleci to ecs
+how to deploy from github through circleci to ecs